Liouville field theory: Other applications

 Liouville theory is related to other subjects in physics and mathematics, such as three-dimensional general relativity in negatively curved spaces, the uniformization problem of Riemann surfaces, and other problems in conformal mapping.
 It is also related to instanton partition functions in a certain four-dimensional superconformal gauge theories by the AGT correspondence.

-Naming confusion for c<=1
+Naming confusion for

 Liouville theory with $c\leq 1$ first appeared as a model of time-dependent string theory under the name timelike Liouville theory.

 It has also been called a generalized minimal model.
 It was first called Liouville theory when it was found to actually exist, and to be spacelike rather than timelike.
 As of 2022, not one of these three names is universally accepted.